IBM/knative101-eventing/step2/README.md

 ![](../images/knative-triggermode.png)

-In this lab, we create a broker, a heartbeats event source.
+In this lab, we create a `Broker` and a heartbeats event source.
 Events emitted from the event source will be sent to the broker.
 And then we define a `Trigger` to subscribe a Knative service to all events in the broker.

 ## 1. Create a default `Broker`

 A Broker represents an event bus.
 There could be many brokers in the platform.
-The easiest way to create a Broker is to annotate your namespace, for example the default namespace, by:
+The easiest way to create a `Broker` is to annotate your namespace, for example the default namespace, by:

 ```text
 kubectl label namespace default knative-eventing-injection=enabled